microsoft/vscode-dev-containers/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 🚨 We are not accepting new feature requests for this repository. 🚨
+about: 🚨 We are not accepting new feature requests for this repository - contents have been migrated to the https://github.com/devcontainers org. 🚨

 ---

-🚨 We are not accepting new feature requests for this repository. 🚨
+🚨 We are not accepting new feature requests for this repository - contents have been migrated to the https://github.com/devcontainers org. 🚨

 Please raise a feature request in one of the following repositories:
 1. mcr.microsoft.com/devcontainers or mcr.microsoft.com/vscode/devcontainers images - https://github.com/devcontainers/images